ozgraslan/CENG519-Project/README.md

 floating point arithmetic on cipher-text, with addition, multiplication and rotation (shifting) of cipher-text.

+### Kirchhoff’s Matrix Tree Theorem

+The theorem says that, to compute the total number of spanning trees of a graph compute any cofactor of the graph laplacian.
+Therefore, to compute it, first the laplacian matrix and second, the determinant of the any sub-matrix of laplacian should be computed.

 ### Laplacian Matrix

 The Laplacian matrix is another representation of graphs similar to the